 UCLA’s Department of Microbiology, Immunology and Molecular Genetics is seeking to fill an Assistant Project Scientist position.
 The Assistant Project Scientist candidate will perform independent research on the mechanisms that regulate the host innate immune response to viral infections and investigate how these responses contribute to antiviral immunity, autoimmunity, inflammation, and cell death.

-The Assistant Project Scientist will also be responsible for performing research on isolating TCRs for directing an immune attack on cancer and be responsible for designing, planning and managing experiments for these projects in collaboration with other members of the group.
+The Assistant Project Scientist will also be responsible for developing new, independent projects and research directions as well as writing and submitting competitive grant applications.
 The Assistant Project Scientist position is a 12 month non-Senate position.

 Interested candidates should apply on-line on this site:

 The independent design and execution of experimental studies that will uncover the mechanism(s) by which innate STING signaling is regulated by the non-canonical NF-kB pathway upon Herpes and Zika virus infections and potential contributions toward autoimmune disorders.
 This position requires expertise in antiviral, inflammatory, and cell death signal transduction pathways with background on the regulatory roles of post-translational modifications including ubiquitination and sumolylation.
 Prior training in animal, bacterial, and viral work is also required.

 Oversee undergraduates, graduate students and new postdoctoral trainees in the lab.

 Ability to work on multiple projects efficiently and effectively.

 Ability to work independently on scientific projects. • Assist with preparation of grant proposals.